 The End Result:

 We found an Ikea sink for $200 that had a drainboard built in.
-It also had a nice lip all around the inside were a properly sized cutting board could fit and slide around easily.
-We cut down a bamboo board to fit and also created a bowl and colander board but cutting a resin cutting bard to fit the sink and cutting a hole it the board to fit a bowl or colander.
+It also had a nice lip all around the inside where a properly sized cutting board could fit and slide around easily.
+We cut down a bamboo board to fit and also created a bowl and colander board by cutting a resin cutting bard to fit the sink and cutting a hole in the board to fit a bowl or colander.

 Pictures of the final sink:

 Those counter tops, by the way, are made from 60 year old rail car flooring.
-It took a lot of work to get them sanded down and fitted but boy are they gorgeous and they are like 2″ thick!
-They are are real pleasure to prep food on every day.
+It took a lot of work to get them sanded down and fitted but boy are they gorgeous and they’re like 2″ thick!
+They are a real pleasure to prep food on every day.

 What’s important is to identify the characteristics of the inspiration photo you like.
 List the functional and aesthetic things you like about it and save that list along with the photo.

-Discuss those characteristics with you designer, contractor or showroom representative and let them help you create a design or find products that meet those characteristics and fit you space and your budget.
+Discuss those characteristics with your designer, contractor or showroom representative and let them help you create a design or find products that meet those characteristics and fit you space and your budget.
 Check out our design services page for more information!

 Thanks for reading!